 Innovation starts with ideas, but the innovation process involves a lot more than that.
 You need to be able to tell whether the idea is a good one, whether it is good enough compared to other ideas, and whether it's the right time for it.
-Then you need to be able to convince others that that's the case.
-Tips on both of these steps are available.
+You also need to be able to convince others that that's the case.
+Tips on both of these steps are include:

 - IDEAS for the Public Sector - a tool to help you decide whether the idea you are working with is worthwhile and deserving of further work and resources